Lindsay Martell: singer/songwriter/guitar

 In 2005 I released "r_evolution" The cd is a collection of some of songs, recorded in two different studios on stops from travels between 1999 and 2005.
 Half of the songs on r_evolution were recorded with Bob Benson in Victoria BC, and the rest were recorded with Chris Aiken in Warsaw Poland.

-In 2007 I left Vancouver and moved to Warsaw, Poland.
-I had been playing Warsaw on a regular basis since 1999, and had established a network in the local music scene there.
-In spring of 2006 I playing an acoustic gig at The Warsaw Tortilla Factory, and my residency in Warsaw began with gusto.
-At the Tortilla Factory I played a long residency, making friends with locals and ex-pats through many solo gigs, and gigs with my band until 2015.
+I had been playing Warsaw Poland on a regular basis since 1999 after having been offered an opportunity to travel there for a 3 week engagement at The Sheraton Warsaw, which had opened in 1997 and started hosting international music acts in its "Someplace Else Pub."
+My recurring trips to Warsaw to play at the Sheraton established a presence and network for me in the local music scene there.
+In spring of 2006 I played an acoustic gig at a popular local pub/restaurant called The Warsaw Tortilla Factory, and my love affair with Warsaw became too much to deny, and precipitated my move there on a full time basis.
+At the Tortilla Factory I enjoyed a long residency, making many lifelong friends as a result of countless solo gigs, and gigs with my band until 2015.

 Between 2005-2007 I recorded another group of my songs with longtime musical collaborator and producer, Chris Aiken, at Chris' studio in Warsaw.
 The album was shelved unfinished in 2007, but was rescued from the vault, re-mixed and mastered by Chris Aiken in 2015, and "All This Time" was finally released in September of 2016.
 The title song "All This Time," was chosen as a semi finalist in the Album Adult Alternative category in the 2016 International Songwriting Competition from Nashville USA.
 This contest has upwards of 30,000 entrants every year.

 I released another collection of songs titled "Trouble In Paradise" in 2011.
-Recorded mostly in the living room of my studio apartment, in Warsaw Poland, they were finished and mixed with the help of friend, music producer Ferid Lakhdar, in his studio in Warsaw.
+Recorded mostly in the living room of my studio apartment, in Warsaw Poland, they were produced and mixed with the help of another good friend, Ferid Lakhdar, in his studio in Warsaw.
+Ferid is a multi instrumentalist, singer songwriter, music producer, who is now Vice President, Association Of Authors Zaiks (Poland's Performing Rights Society - like SOCAN in Canada).
+The song "Home" from the Trouble In Paradise album was the second song of mine to be recognized as a semi finalist (2018) by the International Songwriting Competition in Nashville, a little nudge again to keep writing and recording.

-While living in Warsaw, along with solo performances, I played with my bands The Barflys, Dirty Martini and the Lindsay Martell Band.
-I also worked as a studio session singer and guitar player, and a guitar and vocal coach and collaborated with many local Polish artists, both in the studio and for live performances in clubs, at festivals, and on Polish radio and TV.
+While living in Warsaw, along with solo performances, I played with my bands The Barflys, Dirty Martini and the Lindsay Martell Band, also gigging as a studio session singer, lyricist, guitar player, and a guitar and vocal coach, collaborating with many Polish artists in the studio on numerous recording projects, and live performances in clubs, at festivals, and on Polish radio and TV.